Edgenesis/shifu/docs/design/design-shifu.md

 #### Highly available

-Being Shifu, robustness is a must.
-A highly resilient Shifu is very important to operator's mental health.
+Being ***Shifu***, robustness is a must.
+A highly resilient ***Shifu*** is very important to operator's mental health.
 Who wants to deal with crash loops everyday?

 ##### 1. Self healing

-Shifu should always be able to heal itself upon unexpected events and drive itself towards goal state.
+***Shifu*** should always be able to heal itself upon unexpected events and drive itself towards goal state.

 ##### 2. Stable

-Shifu aims to achieve high availability and eliminate your operation costs.
+***Shifu*** aims to achieve high availability and eliminate your operation costs.

 #### Cross-Platform

-Shifu should be able to run on all major platforms, including but not limited to x86/64, ARM64, etc.
+***Shifu*** should be able to run on all major platforms, including but not limited to x86/64, ARM64, etc.

 #### Lightweight

-Being an IoT framework running on the edge, Shifu has to be lightweight.
+Being an IoT framework running on the edge, ***Shifu*** has to be lightweight.
 Hey Shifu, time to lose some weights!

 #### Extensible and flexible

-With so many heterogenous IoT devices around the world, Shifu needs to be extensible and flexible to accommodate different scenarios.
+With so many heterogenous IoT devices around the world, ***Shifu*** needs to be extensible and flexible to accommodate different scenarios.

 ### Design non-goals